Goldbach's conjecture: Heuristic justification

 This is sometimes known as the extended Goldbach conjecture.
-The strong Goldbach conjecture is in fact very similar to the twin prime conjecture, and the two conjectures are believed to be of roughly comparable difficulty.
+The Goldbach conjecture is in fact very similar to the twin prime conjecture, and the two conjectures are believed to be of roughly comparable difficulty.

 Goldbach partition function

 Goldbach's comet; red, blue and green points correspond respectively the values 0, 1 and 2 modulo 3 of the number.

 The Goldbach partition function associates to each even integer the number of ways it can be decomposed into a sum of two primes.
 Its graph looks like a comet and is therefore called Goldbach's comet.

 Goldbach's comet suggests tight upper and lower bounds on the number of representations of an even number as the sum of two primes, and also that the number of these representations depends strongly on the value modulo 3 of the number.

 Related problems

 Although Goldbach's conjecture implies that every positive integer greater than one can be written as a sum of at most three primes, it is not always possible to find such a sum using a greedy algorithm that uses the largest possible prime at each step.
 The Pillai sequence tracks the numbers requiring the largest number of primes in their greedy representations.

 Similar problems to Goldbach's conjecture exist in which primes are replaced by other particular sets of numbers, such as the squares: